-Structure Tab – With this tab, you have the option of copying and pasting the host in the filter field.
+Structure Tab – With this tab, you can copy and paste the host in the filter field.
 It allows you to view the requests of the current host.

 Sequence testing – this tab allows you to view data about the requests and work with regular expressions.
-With the auto-scroll parameter, you would select the number of lines you require during testing.
+With the auto-scroll parameter, you would select the number of lines required during testing.

 So far, you have learned about localization testing and monitoring HTTP/HTTPS traffic using proxies.
 However, this article will not be complete if we do not include the benefits of using proxies for testing:

 ProxyScrape is one of the most popular and reliable proxy providers online.
 Three proxy services include dedicated datacentre proxy servers, residential proxy servers, and premium proxy servers.
 So, what are the best HTTP proxies for software testing?
 Before answering that questions, it is best to see the features of each proxy server.